greenpau/caddy-auth-saml/README.md

 `assets/ui/ui.template` is the default UI served by the plugin.

 * `template_location`: The location of a custom UI template
+* `auto_redirect_url`: If set, upon successful authentication, the plugin redirects the request to the URL.
 * `allow_role_selection`: Enables or disables the ability to select a role after successful validation of a SAML assertion.